 The website is compatible with modern screen readers and other assistive technologies.

-This website uses Browsealoud, a free tool for reading, listening to and translating information from your browser on any device.
+This website uses Browsealoud, a free tool for reading and listening to information from your browser on any device.

 The Browsealoud tool: